Everolimus is also known as Afinitor®. It is a targeted therapy drug that is used to treat some advanced types of cancers.

 Everolimus can affect how your kidneys and liver work.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests before starting everolimus to check how well your kidneys and liver are working.

 If you pass less urine or stop passing urine, contact your doctor straight away.

 Effects on the heart

 Wounds may take longer to heal while you are having treatment with everolimus.
-If you have any surgery planned, you may need to stop taking everolimus before the operation and not start taking it again for a few weeks afterwards.
+If you have any surgery planned, you may need to stop treatment for a few weeks before and after the operation.
 Your doctor will give you more advice.

 Numb or tingling hands or feet (peripheral neuropathy)

 This treatment affects the nerves, which can cause numb, tingling or painful hands or feet.
 You may find it hard to fasten buttons or do other fiddly tasks.